Overview

 If you need to review your study plan, you can meet with the Programme Manager.
 You can request to slow down your pace of study, or increase your pace of study.
 The Programme Manager would meet with you if you need to pause your studies for a period of time.

-Our Student Support Manager is there to provide pastoral support, Students can schedule a time to throughout the academic year to discuss concerns they might have that are impacting upon their studies.
+Mentors are there to provide pastoral support, Students can schedule a time to throughout the academic year to discuss concerns they might have that are impacting upon their studies.

 Students can be referred to meet with our Coach Mentor, if considered an appropriate means of support for a student.